Hhbecker/CoogleEngine/README.md

 Key = word+documentID asccii sum
 Value = number of occurences of the word in that document

+This hashmap will free memory automatically when nodes are removed to prevent memory leaks and maintain performance over time.

 To Do
 * answer question at bottom of specs